sglavoie/sglavoie.github.io/content/learnings/0042_book_summary_learning_go_idiomatic_approach_real_world_go_programming.md

 ---

-# Chapter 9: Modules, Packages, and Imports
+# Modules, Packages, and Imports

 - The module is the root of the package tree.
 It can be defined in `go.mod` or inferred from the directory structure.
 For a GitHub repository, it is inferred from the URL as in `module github.com/{USER}/{PROJECT}`.
 - Keep a single module per repository.